fklingler/dotfiles/README.markdown

 # fklingler's dotfiles

 My own dotfiles, based upon [holman's](https://github.com/holman/dotfiles).
 I modified them to fit my needs.
+I used some parts of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) which are very cool, and which I were used to, since I used oh-my-zsh before using holman's dotfiles.

 The rest of the README is holman's.
+Everything still matches the changes I did.

 ## dotfiles